zahrabakhshalizadeh/maryrosecook.com/_posts/2017-07-14-lispy-interactive-functional.md

 todos.add("Get milk")
 ```

+(You can use [Repl.it](https://repl.it/languages/ruby) to write and run Ruby code.)

-This code is in an OO style, not a functional style.  `initialize` and `add` have effects besides their return values.
+This code is in an object-oriented style, not a functional style.  `initialize` and `add` have effects besides their return values.
 The return values of these functions are completely unimportant to the behaviour of the program.
-This shows that the code is very much in the OO style and very much not in the functional style.
+This shows that the code is very much in the object-oriented style and very much not in the functional style.

 > Reimplement this code in Ruby in a functional style.
 Don't create a class.
 Just write functions that do their work by taking arguments and returning data. <sup>[1](#1)</sup>